edbort/code-challenge/README.md

 I could send you guys the final JAR file so you don't need to care about the compilation proccess.

-The server (an embedded tomcat) will listen to TCP port 8080 as default, but you can easly change that.
+The server (an embedded Tomcat) will listen to TCP port 8080 as default, but you can easly change it.

 ```
 java -jar ./target/husky-code-challenge-0.0.1-SNAPSHOT.jar --server.port=8080
 ```

-At the moment, the application does not expected any kind of authentication from MemCache server.
-You can only set the host and port to connect to.
+At the moment, the application does not expect any kind of authentication from MemCache server.
+You can only set the host and  the port to connect to.

-As soon as the application started, for the first time, a new table will be created in the specified database and a lot of records (mock data) will be created.
+As soon as the application starts, for the first time, a new table will be created in the specified database and a lot of records (mock data) will be created.
 It can take some time, please be patient.
-Something arround 400.000 will be created for tests purposes.
+Something arround 400.000 records will be created for tests purposes.

-After that, the App will build all caches for all accounts (200 at the moment).
+After that, the App will build all caches for all accounts (200 accounts).
 For each account, a small cache will be created in order to grouping, per day, all account movements for a specific date.
-Caches for the lasts 3, 15, 30, 60 and 90 days (including today) will also be created.
+Caches for the lasts 3, 15, 30, 60 and 90 days will also be created.

-The message "Application is Ready!" will be displayed after the boot proccess.
+The message **"Application is Ready!"** will be displayed after the boot proccess is finished.

+## The Cache Strategy Implementation

+The **DailyBaseCache** is the the last, the smallest doll, and represents all moviments for an specific account, for a specific date (a single day).
+This cache is built on application's boot and it is seted to never expires.
+Whe a new transaction is created the DailyBaseCache, based on transaction date, will also be updated.
+This cache's key is defined using account's id and a date formated with YYYMMDD.
+Example: **50-20200210** // Account id = 50, Date = 2020-02-10

+The other cache is called **CacheLastNDays** and contains the keys for all other **DailyBaseCache**.
+The application will create caches for the lasts **3**, **15**, **30**, **60** and **90** days on application's boot process, for each account in the system.
+Every day, at 00:00:00, all these caches will expires and a new ones will be created.
+As it contains only the keys for the others caches, it does not need to be updated when a new transaction is created.
+This cache's key is defined using accoun's id and the number os days followed by the letter **d**.
+Example: **50-3d** // Account id = 50, Period = The lasts 3 days.

+If the MemCache server is not available at the application's boot proccess, or if the MemCache server becomes unavailable in some time, it will not crash the system.
+The App will remain working respond to requests using database queries.

+An admin API was created to maintain MemCache server correctly integrated.

 ## Testing